 Purpose of the Wycliffe Exegetical Commentary Series (WEC)

 An Exegetical Commentary.
 Written especially for the informed layman, student, and scholar, all exegesis and exposition is based on the original languages of the Bible books.
 Translations used are those of the author.
 Textual criticism and word study are included where appropriate.

 This in-depth commentary also includes extended excursuses on important topics of theological, historical, and archaeological interest.
 The text is interpreted according to a historical, critical, grammatical hermeneutic and propounds a conservative, evangelical theology.
 But the reader will not get a narrow view of problem passages.
 This commentary interacts with a range of major views, both evangelical and nonevangelical.

-Volumes in the Apollos Old Testament Commentary Series
+Volumes in the Wycliffe Exegetical Commentary Series

-Habakkuk, Zephaniah by Richard D. Patterson
+Habakkuk, Zephaniah – Richard D. Patterson

 Revelation – Robert Thomas: 2 Volumes

 Written especially for the informed layman, student, and scholar, this commentary seeks to clear the air.
 The book is interpreted according to a historical and grammatical hermeneutic and propounds a conservative, evangelical theology, but the reader will not get a narrow view on areas of disagreement.
 This commentary interacts with a range of major views, both evangelical and nonevangelical.
 It reaffirms the basic framework of eschatology espoused by ancient Christianity, but with added help from centuries of maturing thought and doctrinal progress in the Body of Christ.